 Using A Firm Retreat To Plan For The Next Decade

-The 1990s are here.
+2019 is here.
 Is your firm ready for the opportunities and challenges?
-During this decade major demographic changes will occur as Americans evolve into a different people that are older and more ethnically and racially diverse.
-As the baby boom generation moves into middle age the following trends will impact the 1990s:
+During this decade major demographic changes wil occur as Americans evolve into a different people that are older and more ethnically and racially diverse.
+As the baby boom generation moves into senior years the following trends will impact the decade:

 The majority of law firms engage in short term (operational) planning.
 Such a vehicle is fine for day-to-day operational problems but not appropriate for long term strategic issues.
 The Firm Retreat is becoming the most widely used forum being used by law firms to facilitate longer range strategic planning.
 A firm retreat is a weekend conference of the principals and staff which takes place away from the office usually at a hotel or resort in a rural setting.
 A retreat differs from the typical firm meeting in that it is a specific structured program with an agenda of topics and procedures agreed to in advance.
 A retreat is often facilitated by a professional consultant.
 The purpose of the retreat is to help facilitate change.
 For example: